Horsehay: Telford Horsehay Steam Trust

 Horsehay is home to the Telford Steam Railway.
 It holds various events throughout the year, including as of 2017, a 1940s weekend and a Polar Express experience at Christmas.

 Famous residents

-Horsehay was the birthplace of novelist Edith Pargeter, who wrote the popular Brother Cadfael novels under the pen name "Ellis Peters".
-Country singer/songwriter, Raymond Froggatt still lives and has his studio in the village.
+Horsehay was the birthplace in 1913 of novelist Edith Pargeter, who wrote the popular Brother Cadfael novels under the pen name "Ellis Peters".
+Country singer/songwriter, Raymond Froggatt lived there until his death in 2023 and had his studio in the village.
 Television personality Paul Hendy used to live in one of the cottages round Horsehay Pool.

 Back in the early 19th century, a giant of a man called William Ball worked in the Horsehay Iron Works.
 At the time, he was the heaviest man in England, tipping the scales at 36 Stones.
 Following an eye injury, he finished work at the Iron Works and toured the country under the name of "John Bull".